Third Battle of Nanjing: Aftermath

 Li Xiucheng did not get far after his initial breakout.
 Zeng Guoquan sent out a cavalry force of 700 after him and Li lost contact with Hong Xiuquan's son.
 Most of the Taiping army's commanders failed to escape: Lie (列) King Li Wancai (李万材) was captured on July 21, at Chunhua (淳化) Town, while Zhang (章) Lin Shaozhang (林绍璋) and Junior Western King (幼西王) Xiao Youhe (萧友和) was killed at Hushu Town on the same day.
 On July 22, Li Xiucheng himself was captured alive near Square Mountain (Fangshan 方山).
 On July 28, the overall commander of the battle, Zeng Guofan, reached Nanjing from Anqing and ordered Li to write his confession; he was executed after its completion on August 7.
 Only Zun (遵) King Lai Wenguang succeeded in breaking out with his 3,000 cavalry to eventually join and lead the Nien Rebellion, during which he continued to fight for another four years.

 The success of the Qing Army was partially due to the advanced weaponry adopted, namely firearms.
 The first Chinese indigenously built bolt-action single-shot rifle appeared in 1864, and although they were few in number, proved themselves over other firearms and certainly over ancient weapons such as swords, sabres, spears and lances.
-The third battle of Nanking was a testing ground for the first modern Chinese firearms used in battle.
+The Third Battle of Nanjing was a testing ground for the first modern Chinese firearms used in battle.